gohugoio/hugo/content/en/content-management/urls.md

 `:slug`
 : the content's slug (or title if no slug is provided in the front matter)

+`:slugorfilename`
+: the content's slug (or filename if no slug is provided in the front matter)

 `:filename`
 : the content's filename (without extension)